IBM/ibm-satellite-storage/config-templates/netapp/netapp-ontap-san/20.07/README.md

 # NetaApp Ontap-SAN

-The ontap-san driver provides the capability to dynamically provision and mange the lifecycle of the block volumes on Ontap.
+You can use the `netapp-ontap-san` driver to dynamically provision and mange ONTAP-SAN block volumes.

 ## Prerequisites